Skip to main content

 Transdermal estrogen, delivered via a patch or gel, follows a fundamentally different route.
 It is absorbed directly through the skin into the tiny capillaries that lie beneath, entering the systemic circulation immediately.
 This method allows the estrogen to circulate throughout your body in its intended form, reaching tissues and organs before it makes its way to the liver for eventual processing.

 This delivery system effectively bypasses the intense, initial metabolic event in the liver.
 The hormone arrives at the liver gradually and in a much lower concentration, mirroring the body’s own natural endocrine signaling more closely.
-This circumvention of the is the central principle that defines its distinct cardiovascular profile.
+This circumvention of the first-pass effect is the central principle that defines its distinct cardiovascular profile.

 The delivery route of estrogen determines whether it first engages the liver’s metabolic machinery or the body’s systemic circulation.